 Trauma manifests with each of us differently.
 It is critical to realize that it can be disempowering for someone to have a personal event documented and/or broadcasted.
 Please be intentional and respectful with any documentation you have and always operate based on the wants/needs of the impacted party.

-You can make yourself less susceptible to social influences and instead become a more effective support by: (i) understanding/tracking the bystander effect (how it manifests/how it shows up everyday for you personally); and (ii) by educating yourself on tactics to navigate the situations and intervene to build a supportive and safe environment.
+Bystander behavior is shaped by the social identity relationships to other bystanders, as well as the relationships to folks experiencing the harm and folks enacting the harm.
+You can make yourself less susceptible to social influences and instead become a more effective support by: (i) understanding/tracking the bystander effect (how it manifests/how it shows up every day for you personally); and (ii) by educating yourself on tactics to navigate the situations and intervene to build a supportive and safe environment.

 In an effort to assist the university community and the general public, the OE has gathered the list of resources above, including links to websites.
 Please note, the OE does not accept solicitations to partner, sponsor, promote, and/or publish content from external organizations.